 As Development Manager for Stanhope, Martin was the client’s project manager for the regeneration of Paternoster Square – from inception to completion in 2002.
 Martin commissioned both Heatherwick Studio and Sir William Whitfield & Partners and directly oversaw their respective projects.

-The regeneration of Paternoster Square saw the removal of disjointed and dated buildings and, in their place, a new public square emerged, surrounded by redeveloped office buildings, retail outlets and restaurants.
+The regeneration of Paternoster Square saw the removal of disjointed and dated building.
+In their place, a new public square emerged, surrounded by redeveloped office buildings, retail outlets and restaurants.

-The project encompassed many challenges, including congestion, complex conditions below ground, complicated ownership patterns, and legal constraints imposed by the proximity St Paul’s Cathedral.
+The project faced many challenges.
+Congestion and complex conditions below ground were combined with complicated ownership patterns and legal constraints imposed by the proximity St Paul’s Cathedral.

-As well as a new home to the London Stock Exchange, the square also boasts two new focal points that employ arresting design to conceal essential functionality.
+As well as a new home to the London Stock Exchange, the square also boasts two new focal points.
+However, these additions are not just decorative, but use arresting design to conceal essential functionality.
 Sir William Whitfield’s column, constructed from Portland stone and granite, serves as a ventilation shaft for a service road that runs beneath the square, and a sculpture by Thomas Heatherwick cleverly hides the cooling vents required for the square’s new electricity substation.